AIG Further Extends the Expiration Time for the Tender Offers for all Notes and Consent Solicitations for the SunAmerica Notes

 - the extension of the period for holders of Series A Notes and SunAmerica Notes to deliver consents until the Original Expiration Time.

-- it is further extending the period for holders of the SunAmerica Notes to deliver consents until the Extended SunAmerica Consent Expiration Time; and

-- it is further extending the Second Extended Expiration Time of the Tender Offers and extending the payment of the Total Consideration to any tenders of notes received on or before the New Extended Expiration Time.
+AIG subsequently successfully completed the Consent Solicitation for the Series A Notes on June 9, 2021 and extended the Tender Offers and the payment of the Total Consideration to any tenders of notes, as well as the Consent Solicitation for the SunAmerica Notes, on three prior occasions: June 9, 2021, June 16, 2021 and June 23, 2021.

-Extension of the Total Consideration for all Notes Tendered Prior to the New Extended Expiration Time
+Extension of the Total Consideration for all Notes Tendered Prior to the Final Extended Expiration Time

-Holders must validly tender their notes on or before the New Extended Expiration Time in order to be eligible to receive the Total Consideration.
+Holders must validly tender their notes on or before the Final Extended Expiration Time in order to be eligible to receive the Total Consideration.

 Extension of Consent Solicitation for SunAmerica Notes

-AIG is also extending the period for holders of the SunAmerica Notes to deliver consents, until the Extended SunAmerica Consent Expiration Time.
+AIG is also extending the period for holders of the SunAmerica Notes to deliver consents, until the Final SunAmerica Consent Expiration Time.

 Holders of SunAmerica Notes may:

-- tender their SunAmerica Notes and thereby deliver the related consents pursuant to the respective Offer to Purchase and Consent Solicitation Statement on or before the New Extended Expiration Time and Extended SunAmerica Consent Expiration Time; or
+- tender their SunAmerica Notes and thereby deliver the related consents pursuant to the respective Offer to Purchase and Consent Solicitation Statement on or before the Final Extended Expiration Time and Final SunAmerica Consent Expiration Time; or

-- deliver consents without tendering their SunAmerica Notes, pursuant to the respective Offer to Purchase and Consent Solicitation Statement, on or before the Extended SunAmerica Consent Expiration Time.
+- deliver consents without tendering their SunAmerica Notes, pursuant to the respective Offer to Purchase and Consent Solicitation Statement, on or before the Final SunAmerica Consent Expiration Time.

 The Tender Offers and Consent Solicitations are subject to the satisfaction of certain conditions.
 With respect to the Consent Solicitation and Tender Offer for the Series A Notes and Series B Notes and with respect to the Tender Offers for all of the SunAmerica Notes, AIG previously waived the Series A-B Notes Documentation Condition and the Documentation Condition, as applicable (as described in the Offer to Purchase and Consent Solicitation Statements).
 AIG may terminate or alter any or all of the Tender Offers or SunAmerica Consent Solicitations and is not obligated to accept for payment, purchase or pay for, and may delay the acceptance for payment of, any tendered notes or delivered consents, in each event subject to applicable laws.
 The Tender Offers are not conditioned on the tender of a minimum principal amount of notes.